jackgrossman18/RadiantSolution_Project/README.md

 The map is also capable of producing a popup when the user clicks on one of the feature icons (the football).

 Once the user has clicked a feature, the map will display the relevant information for the NFL team that resides at the feature point location.

+Once the map has zoomed to the location of that team's stadium, if the user clicks anywhere on the map other than on the icon, the map will return to the original bounds.

 Immediately below you will see the popup for the Philadelphia Eagles.